Joan Aiken’s haunted mill – setting for The Shadow Guests

-Joan Aiken always took a sketchbook on holiday, often to make a note of locations for a story or novel, and this sinister old watermill surrounded by dark trees gives the flavour of a particularly spooky novel she wrote for younger readers, The Shadow Guests, which ends in a setting just like this, and a fight to the death over its rotting floorboards with a member of the notorious ‘Hell Fire Club’ – although he is now a ghost of course!
+Joan Aiken always carried a sketchbook, and made a note of locations for a story or novel, and this sinister old watermill surrounded by dark trees gives the flavour of a particularly spooky novel she wrote for younger readers.
+The Shadow Guests ends in a setting just like this, by moonlight of course, with a hair-raising fight to the death over its rotting floorboards with a member of the notorious ‘Hell Fire Club’ – although he is now a ghost of course..!

-But it begins with the horror of starting a new school, something that many of her readers will be facing this autumn, and although this one may seem not just eccentric but pretty beastly, the school experience Joan Aiken describes here in all its painful detail was in fact based on the boarding school she went to herself in 1936.
+But it begins with a different kind of horror – that of starting a new school, something that many readers’ children will be facing this autumn; but although this one may seem strangely old fashioned now, and fairly eccentric, the school experience Joan Aiken describes here in all its painful detail was in fact based on the boarding school she went to herself in 1936.

 And spooky stories were obviously the best for distracting them…